oroinc/documentation/commerce/cloud/support.rst

 Support Request Statuses
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Your request may be in one of the following statuses:
+Your request may fit one of the following statuses:

 * **Waiting for triage** is a status of the new ticket that just entered the queue.
 * **Request acknowledged** is set when a ticket has been acknowledged by the support team and is waiting for the proper resources to be assigned.